Skip to content

 Solve 253 x 27 using long multiplication

-If you want to know more about using long multiplication to solve problems have a look at lesson 4 of our Year 5 Maths scheme ‘Formal Multiplication’.
+If you want to know more about using long multiplication to solve problems look at lesson 4 of our Year 5 Maths scheme ‘Formal Multiplication’.

 This ready-to-teach lesson pack introduces using long multiplication to solve multiplication problems.
 It contains detailed planning, informative teaching slides, and engaging worksheets all designed to cover Year 5 Maths National Curriculum objectives.